Quick Take

 Reproduction and Lifespan

 The mating cycle is well-suited to this fish’s name.
-After two pufferfish have courted each other, the male pushed the female to a safe place along the shore.
+After two pufferfish have courted each other, the male pushes the female to a safe place along the shore.
 There, she lays her clutch of eggs, which are light enough to float on the surface of the water.
 The couple will likely remain in the area until the eggs are hatched.

 Pufferfish eggs hatch within a week after they are laid.
 The baby pufferfish are usually too small to see, but they will grow quickly over the following months.
 A fully grown pufferfish can weigh as much as 30 pounds.